KevinCai319/flashover__kcai00-mchan00-dlupea00/README.md

 ```

 View the webpage by opening a web browser and visiting: http://127.0.0.1:5000/
+Level Editor: (Instructions on site) https://scratch.mit.edu/projects/137964062/
+Controls:
+Mouse to aim, a/d to rotate, w/s to move forward.
+Click to shoot.

 ---
 © Copyright 2020 Team flashover -- Kevin Cai, Matthew Chan & David Lupea